NVIDIA-NeMo/Run/docs/references/cli-reference.md

 ---
 description: "Complete CLI reference for NeMo Run including all commands, options, and usage examples."
-tags: ["cli", "command-line", "reference", "commands", "options"]
+tags: ["command-line", "reference", "commands", "options"]
 categories: ["references"]
-personas: ["mle-focused", "data-scientist-focused", "admin-focused"]
+personas: ["machine-learning-engineer-focused", "data-scientist-focused", "admin-focused"]
 difficulty: "intermediate"
 content_type: "reference"
 modality: "text-only"
 ---

-(cli-reference)=

 # CLI Reference

-Complete reference documentation for NeMo Run's command-line interface, including all commands, options, and usage examples.

-## Overview

-NeMo Run provides a powerful command-line interface that transforms Python functions into sophisticated CLI tools with rich argument parsing, type safety, and seamless integration with execution backends.
+NeMo Run provides a powerful CLI that transforms Python functions into sophisticated CLI tools with rich argument parsing, type safety, and seamless integration with execution backends.

 ## Core Concepts

+Understand the primary building blocks of the CLI and how they map to code.
+These concepts help you reason about what the CLI generates and how it executes your Python functions.

 ### Entry Points